• Skip to primary navigation

 • What Are Oatmeal Balls?

-An easy 3 ingredient peanut butter oatmeal balls recipe that is quick to make, delicious, and not too sweet, these are the perfect sweet treat.
+Make these tasty and simple 3 ingredient peanut butter oatmeal balls.
+They are quick to make, yummy, and not overly sweet, making them the ideal sweet treat.

 Estimated cost = $2.22 or $0.09 a ball